vidaxl-com/cowlog/packages/cowlog/README.md

 of the NodeJs.

 - CowLog can help you refactor your code faster.
-Our aim is that the code would run on most node.js environment now we support node >= 7.6.4.
+Our aim is that the code would run on every node.js environment >= 6.4.0.

-np## Installation
+## Installation
 ```bash
 npm install cowlog --save-dev
 ```